Overview of Azure Files Azure Active Directory Domain Service (Azure AD DS) Authentication Support for SMB Access

 When an identity associated with an application running on a VM attempts to access data in Azure Files, the request is sent to Azure AD Domain Services to authenticate the identity.
 If authentication is successful, Azure AD Domain Services returns a Kerberos token.
 The application sends a request that includes the Kerberos token, and Azure Files uses that token to authorize the request.
 Azure Files receives the token only and does not persist Azure AD credentials.

-You can enable Azure AD authentication over SMB for Azure Files on your new and existing storage accounts created after September 24, 2018.
+You can enable Azure AD Domain Service authentication for Azure Files on your new and existing storage accounts created after September 24, 2018.

 Azure AD Domain Services deployment generally takes 10 to 15 minutes.
 After Azure AD Domain Services has been deployed, you can enable Azure AD authentication over SMB for Azure Files.
-For more information, see Enable Azure Active Directory authentication over SMB for Azure Files (Preview).
+For more information, see Enable Azure Active Directory Domain Service authentication over SMB for Azure Files.

 Configure share-level permissions for Azure Files

-Once Azure AD authentication has been enabled, you can configure custom RBAC roles for Azure AD identities and assign access rights to any file shares in the storage account.
+Once Azure AD Domain Service authentication has been enabled, you can configure custom RBAC roles for Azure AD identities and assign access rights to any file shares in the storage account.

 When an application running on a domain-joined VM tries to mount an Azure file share or access a directory or file, the application's Azure AD credentials are verified to ensure the proper share-level permissions and NTFS permissions.
-For information about configuring share-level permissions, see Enable Azure Active Directory authentication over SMB (Preview).
+For information about configuring share-level permissions, see Enable Azure Active Directory Domain Service authentication over SMB.

 Configure directory- or file-level permissions for Azure Files

 Azure Files enforces standard NTFS file permissions at the directory and file level, including at the root directory.
 Configuration of directory- or file-level permissions is supported over SMB only.
-Mount the target file share from your VM and configure permissions using the Windows icacls or Set-ACL command.
+Mount the target file share from your VM and configure permissions using Windows File Explorer, Windows icacls or Set-ACL command.

 Use the storage account key for superuser permissions